 However, increased LDL cholesterol may be a sign of insulin resistance.
 According to research, both LDL and HDL cholesterol are insignificant when determining cardiovascular health.

-The best predictor for determining the risk of developing heart disease is our insulin sensitivity.
+The best predictor for determining the risk of developing heart disease is insulin sensitivity.
 Here is why.

-What Is the Main Cause of Heart Disease?
+What is the Main Cause of Heart Disease?

 An expert on cholesterol, Dr. Thomas Dayspring, says that most heart attacks occur because of insulin resistance.